tobych/django-feature-flipper/README.rst

 #.
 Add `featureflipper` to your `INSTALLED_APPS` setting.

 #.
-Add `featureflipper.context_processors.features` to your TEMPLATE_CONTEXT_PROCESSORS setting.
+Add `featureflipper.context_processors.features` to your
+   TEMPLATE_CONTEXT_PROCESSORS setting.
+It doesn't matter where you put it in relation to existing entries.

 #.
-Add `featureflipper.middleware.FeaturesMiddleware` to your MIDDLEWARE_CLASSES setting.
+Add `featureflipper.middleware.FeaturesMiddleware` to your
+   MIDDLEWARE_CLASSES setting.
+It doesn't matter where you put it in relation to existing entries.

+#.
+Run ./manage.py syncdb to create the database table.

 Limitations